ibm-cloud-docs/cis/administrating.md

 {:#enforce-multifactor-authentication}
 Follow the procedures described in [Requiring MFA for users in your account](/docs/iam?topic=iam-enablemfa#enablemfa) to enable multifactor authentication (MFA) for all users.

-## Submit a test ticket with our support team
+## Submit a test case with our support team
 {:#submit-a-test-ticket}

 Feel free to write a quick note to our support team to test our support workflow.

-Here are two easy ways to submit a ticket:
+Here are two easy ways to submit a case:

 1. Email entsupport@CIS.com.
-2. Search our knowledge base and create a ticket at `support.CIS.com`.
+2. Search our knowledge base and create a case at `support.CIS.com`.